phishy/filechains/README.md

 ## Options ##

 * files - string - input URI for files to fetch
+* to - string - output URL for files to send
+* match - string - a glob-compatible pattern for matching files to send
 * privateKey - path - path to private key for use with sftp
 * passphrase - string - passphrase for privateKey
 * do - string - command to perform on each file. $file is an automatic variable containing the filename